-Review: Aleen Malcolm’s RIDE OUT THE STORM – Intricately Woven Tale From the Scottish Highlands to America before Independence!
+Review: Aleen Malcolm’s RIDE OUT THE STORM – Intricately Woven Tale set in America before Independence!

-Ride Out The Storm begins in 1762 as Alex and Cameron, now wed, are traveling back to his ancestral hall, Glen Aucht.
+Ride Out The Storm begins in 1762 as Alex and Cameron, just wed, are traveling back to his ancestral hall, Glen Aucht.
 Young Cameron is feeling unprepared to assume the role as his lady.
 Worse, when they arrive, the English redcoats have taken over and Alex has been recalled to service.
-The surly English colonel in charge has taken over the estate perpetuating all sorts of crimes on the people and the servants (a very worthy cast of secondary characters), who have resorted to stealth to protect their young mistress.
+A surly English colonel has taken over the estate, perpetuating all sorts of crimes on the people and the servants (a very worthy cast of secondary characters), who have resorted to stealth to protect their young mistress.

 Cameron’s origins hide a secret.
 She has a twin brother she has not seen since she was eight.
-She believes he is on the Isle of Rona, but learns he has left Scotland for the New World.
-Alex and his errant bride are separated as she defies him and they are swept from the Highlands to the wilderness of the New World near Ft.
+She learns he has left Scotland for the New World.
+Alex and his errant bride are separated as she defies him and leaves the Highlands for the wilderness of the New World near Ft.
 Detroit on the St. Lawrence River.
-Alex will serve as a British scout, hoping to regain his lands in Scotland and Cameron is on the run searching for her brother.
+Alex will serve as a British scout, hoping to regain his lands in Scotland while Cameron is on the run, searching for her brother.

 The plot is intricate, the characters well developed and the story intriguing with some exciting, if not disturbing, action scenes.
 The pace is a bit slower that your typical romance, especially in the beginning, but it picks up to move along at a good clip.
 I loved Cameron’s free spirit and her courage and Alex’s persistence in claiming his bride, though during their separation, he was not faithful.

-Malcolm captures the frustration and anger of the Scots and the Indians at the cruel treatment they receive from the English.
+Malcolm captures the frustration and anger of the Scots and the Indians at the cruel treatment they receive from the English in America.
 The story has a very satisfying feel and is obviously based on much research into the history of the period.
+I recommend it!

 The Cameron trilogy: